mjarago/mjarago/README.md

 ## Hi there!
 I'm Mark 👋

-#### I'm a Developer, Gamer, and a Dog Lover 🐾

 <br />

 Here are some ideas to get you started:

-- 🔭 I’m currently working as an Android Developer!
+- 🔭 I’m currently working as an Android Developer.
 - ⚡ Fun fact: I reached the top 0.02% of playerbase in a game called League of Legends.
 - 💬 Ask me about anything!